 How does the death rate compare to other countries?

 We are more interested in knowing how different covid-19 case types varied in different country regions.
-Basing on the Covid-19 Case.csv dataset, we analyse the cases that were involved in different regions across the globe.
+Basing on the Covid-19 Case dataset, we analyse the cases that were involved in different regions across the globe.

 Data

 Our main interest is in knowing how different covid-19 case types varied on population in different country regions.
-Basing on the Covid-19 Case.csv dataset, we analyse the cases that were involved in different regions across the globe.
+Basing on the Covid-19 Case dataset, we analyse the cases that were involved in different regions across the globe.

 We used numerical data variable of Confirmed cases, Deaths and Population 2019 based on our dataset.